The Trustee recognises the importance of protecting the privacy of an individual’s personal information.

 China [Hong Kong]

-The Link Group does not hold or disclose Personal Information to overseas entities however does have connections to a number of support functions located in foreign juristictions.
-The Link Group takes reasonable steps to confirm that third parties with whom they deal, are also compliant with the Privacy Act.
+The Link Group does not hold or disclose Personal Information to overseas entities however does have connections to a number of support functions located in foreign jurisdictions.
+The Link Group takes reasonable steps to confirm that third parties with whom they deal, are also compliant with the Privacy Act

 In executing services, activities and functions, where necessary, personal information may be disclosed to third parties and/or related bodies corporate.